The Hidden Cost of Manual Client Intake (And How to Fix It)

 3. The Error Cascade

-Each error creates a cascade: someone has to identify the error, contact the client, wait for a response, and the project timeline shifts.
+Each error creates a cascade: someone has to identify the error, contact the client, wait for a response, update the information, and notify everyone affected.
 One small error in intake can easily add 3-5 hours of downstream work.

 4. The Ops Bottleneck